Trash stream: Mellstroy

-On October 16, 2020, trash-streamer Andrey Burim, known as Mellstroy, assaulted model Elena Efremova during a stream, slamming her head against a table multiple times.
-On October 23, a criminal case was initiated under the article "Assault."
-On July 9, 2021, Mellstroy was sentenced to six months of correctional labor.
-Efremova's appeal against the court's decision was rejected.
+On October 16, 2020, trash-streamer Andrey Burim (known as Mellstroy) assaulted model Elena Efremova during a stream, slamming her head against a table multiple times; on the 23rd, he was charged for assault.
+On July 9, 2021, Mellstroy was sentenced to six months of correctional labor, and the model's appeal against the court's decision was rejected.

 Reeflay

-On December 2, 2020, trash-streamer Stanislav Reshetnyak, known as Reeflay, killed his pregnant girlfriend, Valentina "Genialnaya" Grigoryeva, off-stream by pouring water over her and then locking her out on the balcony overnight wearing only underpants, and then streamed with her lifeless body on the sofa.
-Reshetnyak was detained, and an examination revealed she had died from a brain injury caused by a closed head trauma.
-On April 27, the following year, Reshetnyak was sentenced to six years in a strict regime colony for "causing grievous bodily harm, resulting in death through negligence."
+On December 2, 2020, trash-streamer Stanislav Reshetnyak (alias "Reeflay") caused the offstream death of his girlfriend, Valentina "Genialnaya" Grigoryeva, by pouring cold water over her and then locking her outside, on the balcony, where she was left overnight in underwear only and eventually succumbed to hypothermia; he then streamed alongside her lifeless body on the sofa.
+It was initially reported that Grigoryeva had been pregnant at the time of her death; however, forensic examination proved such was not the case.
+Reshetnyak was detained, and an examination revealed that she had died from brain injury caused by a closed head trauma.
+In the following year, on April 27, Reshetnyak was sentenced to six years in a strict regime colony for "causing grievous bodily harm, resulting in death through negligence".
 He apologized to Grigoryeva's mother in court.